ivan-kleshnin/reactive-states/README.md

 * easy to log actions

 The most interesting benefit of this one is the ability to log actions easily.
-You just need to prepend a reducer with a logger as all you need will be there (in the pipe).
+You just need to prepend a reducer with a logger as all you need is there (in the pipe).
-This comes in handy for scapers where you need to log all pages you download, all documents you save, etc.
+This comes in handy for scrapers where you need to log all pages you download, all documents you save, etc.

-### Drawbacks
+#### Drawbacks

-* can't extend reducer you don't control (need to create new one and compose them i.e. expression problem)
+* can't extend reducer you don't control (need to create new one and compose them: expression problem)
-* reducer contains a list of possible actions (fast growing if / switch statement i.e. expression problem)
+* reducer contains a list of possible actions (fast growing if / switch statement: expression problem)
 * incidental complexity (middlemen) (data structure kinda conveys a list of possible actions already)
-* need to edit multiple files to implement one action
+* need to edit multiple files to implement one action (action & reducer files)
-* ability so split / combine reducers requires sophisticated solutions

-Talking about the latter. **Transducers** are a one possible solution.
-Yet they are 1) not well-known in JS community 2) far from being that cool as Clojure guys impose.

-*(Look into the [Ramda](https://github.com/ramda/ramda/search?utf8=%E2%9C%93&q=transducer&type=Code) (or Clojure) codebases to get a proper impression of their "viral" protocol).
-A mess.*

-[Ad-hoc helpers](https://github.com/reactjs/redux/blob/master/src/combineReducers.js) are a second possibility.

-Both make me cry.

-### Conclusion
+#### Conclusion

 * are good for basic-to-medium action sets (?)
-* or if you need no-brainer solution for logging
+* or if you need a no-brainer for logging

-## Functional Reducer
+### Functional Reducer

 ```js
 let {add, curry, flip, subtract} = require("ramda")